December 21 – March 20

 PHYSICAL: Restore and renew are the key elements to any physical exercise, keeping warm and generating energy, breathing deeply to keep the digestive system healthy.
 Keep 50-60%% in your energy bank account when exercising to refill your energy levels.
 Walks are a wonderful way to refresh body and mind, keep wrapped up and walk briskly.
 Restorative forms such as Yin yoga, Tai Chi and Qigoing are excellent.
 Avoid being outside in cold wet weather for too long.
 Avoid stiffening up, have regular massage.

-MENTAL: Winter is the time for evaluating your past year, looking at your accomplishments, disappointments, and learnings.
+MENTAL: Evaluate your past year, looking at your accomplishments, disappointments, and learnings.
 What could you do differently?
 Acknowledge your roles and responsibilities and free yourself up to set supportive goals for the year ahead.
 An excellent book to help with this is Your Best Year Yet! by Jinny Ditzler.

 It is time to be fully responsible for how you feel.
 Admit it is ok to have fears and anxieties, but find a little courage to face them using reassuring techniques such as visualisations of future positive outcomes, beyond the situation causing upset.
 Posting up positive affirmations where you will see them daily is an excellent support.
 Be a little courageous, but don’t waste your energy.
 Discriminate.